stellirin/go-zerologger/README.md

 1. Default format with time
 1. **All** tags enabled

-This shows that printing logs with the Zerolog middleware for Fiber takes approximately 25% longer than the default Logger middleware, with the gap closing as the number of fields increases.
+This shows that printing logs with Zerologger takes approximately 25% longer than the default Fiber Logger middleware, with the gap closing as the number of fields increases.

 This is however still **extremely** efficient, 500ns is a negligible part of processing a request.